 Fortunately, progressive attitudes and birth control don't fetter sexytimes so much these days, and I'm able to show some wonderful folks from time to time how my tongue ring works, but part of her advice has haunted me for how true it turned out to be.
 I'm probably watching the train leaving the station right now for ever having my own kids.
 My partners call my writing my "primary relationship."
 I push people away who make a lot of demands on my time.
 I'm guarded about who I let in.

 We modern writers can reintroduce fucking to our repertoires, and some of us may even have family.
 But eventually we're going to have to give up something.
-The casual hobbyist can have a weekend distraction, but for those of us struggling to make it, the social life, the career, the family...something will eventually end up on the table and we'll have to decide to move our writing or it to the the back burner.
+The casual hobbyist can have a weekend distraction, but for those of us struggling to make it, the social life, the career, the family...something will eventually end up on the table and we'll have to decide to move our writing or it to the back burner.

 The literal meaning of "never fuck" didn't come to pass, but all that subtext turned out to be right on the money.
 Would I have made it without those sacrifices?
 Impossible to know for sure, but I sort of wonder.
 I'm fairly certain I'd have made all the same choices again.

-But I wish someone had told me.
+But I really really wish someone had told me.